arista-eosplus/ztpserver/docs/api.rst

-    For every request, the bootstrap controller on the ZTPServer will attempt to perform the following string replacement in the bootstrap script): **“$SERVER“ ---> the value of the “server\_url” variable in the server’s configuration file** This string-replacement will point the bootstrap client back to the server, in order to enable it to make additional requests for further resources.
+    For every request, the bootstrap controller on the ZTPServer will attempt to perform the following string replacement in the bootstrap script): **“$SERVER“ ---> the value of the “server\_url” variable in the server’s global configuration file**.
+This string replacement will point the bootstrap client back to the server in order to enable the client to make additional requests for further resources on the server.

--  if the ``server_url`` variable is missing in the server’s configuration file, 'http://ztpserver:8080' is used by default
+-  if the ``server_url`` variable is missing from the server’s global configuration file, 'http://ztpserver:8080' is used by default
--  if the ``$SERVER`` string does not exist in the bootstrap script, the controller will log a warning message and continue
+-  if the ``$SERVER`` string is missing from the bootstrap script, the controller will log a warning message and continue

 GET logging configuration